European Health Insurance Card

 Find out why individual travel insurance pays off

-million satisfied travelling clients each year
+Million satisfied travelling clients each year

-English speaking nonstop assistance services
+English speaking nonstop emergency assistance

 What is (not) covered by the European Health Insurance Card?